Student Visa

 Interview Waiver Visitors (B1/B2) -- days

-New Students – Student (F and M) visas for new students can be issued up to 365 days in advance of the start date for a course of study.
+New Students – Student (F and M) visas for new students can be issued up to 365 days before the start date of a course of study.
 However, you will not be allowed to enter the United States on your student visa more than 30 days before the start date.

 Continuing Students - Student (F and M) visas for continuing students may be issued at any time, as long as the student is currently enrolled at a SEVP-approved school or institution and in SEVIS.
 Continuing students may enter the United States at any time before classes start.